 Unlike scissors, razors would be capable of cutting the hair down to the level of the skin.
 It’s the only way to get a truly smooth result.
 Even a pair of clippers used without a guard would leave behind very short stubble.

-If you’re looking for smooth underarms, the best option would be to trim the hair down to stubble using a clipper with no guard, before using a razor to shave down to the skin.
+If you’re looking for smooth underarms, an option would be to trim the hair down to stubble using a clipper with no guard, before using a razor.

-A razor would not be able to shave down long armpit hair; it needs to be shortened with scissors or ideally clippers first.
+A razor would not be able to shave down long armpit hair; it needs to be shortened with clippers first.